* This is the Consumer Version. *

 In adults who have aortic stenosis that causes shortness of breath on exertion, angina, or fainting, the aortic valve is surgically replaced, preferably before the left ventricle is irreversibly damaged.
 Echocardiography, usually performed periodically, can help doctors determine when to schedule surgery.
 Surgical replacement of the abnormal valve is the best treatment for adults of all ages, and the prognosis after valve replacement is excellent.

-Before surgery, heart failure is treated with diuretics (see Some Drugs Used to Treat Heart Failure).
+Before surgery, heart failure is treated with diuretics (see page Some Drugs Used to Treat Heart Failure).
 Treating angina is often difficult, because nitroglycerin, which is used to treat angina in people who have coronary artery disease, can rarely cause dangerously low blood pressure and worsen the angina in people with aortic stenosis.

 People with an artificial valve must take antibiotics before a surgical, dental, or medical procedure (see Table: Which Procedures Require Preventive Antibiotics*?) to reduce the risk of an infection on the valve (infective endocarditis).

 For children who have severe stenosis, surgery may be done even before symptoms develop, because sudden death may occur before symptoms develop.
 Safe, effective alternatives to valve replacement are surgical repair of the valve and balloon valvotomy.
-In balloon valvotomy, a balloon-tipped catheter is threaded through a vein and eventually into the heart (see Cardiac catheterization).
+In balloon valvotomy, a balloon-tipped catheter is threaded through a vein and eventually into the heart (see page Cardiac catheterization).
 Once inside the valve, the balloon is inflated to expand the valve opening.
 However, later, when children are fully grown, the valve usually must be replaced.
 In adults, repeat stenosis always recurs after balloon valvotomy.
 So among adults, this procedure is used only for frail older people who cannot tolerate surgery.
 A new technique is being developed in which the valve can be replaced through a catheter threaded up the femoral artery (rather than via surgery).
 At present, this transcatheter aortic valve implantation (TAVI) procedure appears better than medical therapy and about equivalent to surgical replacement, although increased rates of stroke occur.

 Generic NameSelect Brand Names